Daraphista/shopping-cart/README.md

-# This is my Shopping Cart project that was assigned by The Odin Project.
+# E-commerce Mockup
+This project is a basic mockup of an e-commerce site.
+I used ReactJS, TailwindCSS, and Fakestoreapi to create it.

 ### Technologies:
 - HTML